You are my army and I would command

-And you are that interstate
+And you were that interstate

 That I would roll my tanks down

-So color me stunned
+And color my stunned

-And wake the children when done
+And wake the children when I'm done

 And put the details in a jar